 Advantages: minimal preprocessing (the transformer handles semantics), automatic K via HDBSCAN, many features (dynamic / hierarchical / guided / online modes in one library).

-Disadvantages: hard clustering by default (soft assignment requires the extra .approximate_distribution() step), computationally heavier than classical methods, UMAP memory grows roughly quadratically, embedding quality is the bottleneck for specialized domains.
+Disadvantages: hard clustering by default (soft assignment requires an extra .approximate_distribution() step), computationally heavier than classical methods, UMAP memory grows roughly quadratically, embedding quality is a bottleneck in specialized domains.

 Code example (BERTopic with LLM-based topic labels)